Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/connect-to-microsoft-365-powershell.md

 - Pour le module Azure Active Directory PowerShell pour Graph, vous devez utiliser PowerShell version 5.1.

-- Vous devez utiliser PowerShell version 5.1 ou ultérieure jusqu’à PowerShell version 6 pour le Module Microsoft Azure Active Directory pour Windows PowerShell.
-Vous ne pouvez pas utiliser PowerShell version 7.
+- For the Microsoft Azure Active Directory Module for Windows PowerShell module, you must use PowerShell version 5.1 or later, up to PowerShell version 6.
+You can't use PowerShell version 7.

 >[!Note]
->Ces procédures sont destinées aux utilisateurs membres d'un rôle d'administrateur Microsoft 365.
-Pour plus d'informations, consultez [À propos des rôles d'administrateur](../admin/add-users/about-admin-roles.md).
+>These procedures are intended for users who are members of a Microsoft 365 admin role.
+For more information, see [About admin roles](../admin/add-users/about-admin-roles.md).

 ## <a name="connect-with-the-azure-active-directory-powershell-for-graph-module"></a>Se connecter avec le module PowerShell Azure Active Directory pour Graph